-The global strategy of the SMTAM group, within the Sumitomo Mitsui Trust Holdings, Inc. ("SMTH") group, envisages steady expansion of assets under management for individual investment management portfolios and collective investment schemes.
-The company is expected to play a key part as the principal sales and marketing entity of the group outside Japan.
+The global strategy of the SMTAM group, within the Sumitomo Mitsui Trust Group ("SMTG"), envisages steady expansion of assets under management for individual investment management portfolios and collective investment schemes.
+The company is expected to play a key part as the principal sales and marketing entity of the group outside Japan with a focus specifically on the Europe, Middle East and Africa (EMEA) region.
+The company is also exploring the development of strategic partnerships with other Investment managers as another avenue to expand its global footprint.